Music reveals truths that are not discoverable by any other means.

 Really, though, the fun wasn’t the competition, it was getting to practice together.
 There’s an intuitive non-verbal communication that forms when playing music with another person, a connection that quietly forms without a word.
 It’s the shared language of music that creates the bond.

-I had that a similar experience a few years after that when, as a teenager, I joined a punk rock band.
+I had a similar experience a few years after that when, as a teenager, I joined a punk rock band.
 We played shows in tiny little venues where we turned our amps to maximum volume and let loose.
 We were absolutely terrible, but at least we managed to scare some parents and create some energy.
 I still think about that band and, even though I’m a middle-aged priest, would probably join a punk rock band again if I had the chance.

 Tomorrow is the feast of St. Cecilia, a saint who is very much connected with the idea of music.